riptano/cassandra-dtest-deprecated/upgrade_tests/README.md

 in upgrade nomenclature a variant value of 'current'), and a ending version (typically an unreleased version, or in upgrade nomenclature a variant value of 'indev').

-Second, with each upgrade pair, we can then generate a class to test that upgrade.
+Finally, with each upgrade pair known, we then generate a class to test that upgrade.

 ### Impact of test runtime environment